mgmgst/labratory_mouse_home/README.md

 - [ ] send assay for ISI and so many other diferrent places
 - [ ] getting help from mr.hosseini and mr.khaderian
 - [ ] adding more professional persons to te project
-- [ ] make data sheet for all ellectrical part of the work <(servo motor and ir distance sensor)>
-- [ ] coninue makeing the electrical parts
 - [ ] engining the all work and make the main pattern for all work
 - [ ] makeing graphical pattern for done the project